-The outbreak of the novel coronavirus, or COVID-19, and mutation of variants in many countries continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
-Adverse impacts as a result of restrictions implemented to mitigate the spread of the pandemic are, but not limited to, disruption in global supply chains, slowdown in hospitality, transportation, and entertainment industries, among other industries, decrease demand for certain products, increase in expenses, as well as interruptions in operations necessitating cost-cutting measures like layoffs, reduction in force, reduced discretionary spending and capital expenditures and supply contract renegotiation.
+The outbreak of the novel coronavirus, or COVID-19, and emergence of variants in many countries continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
+Adverse impacts experienced as a result of restrictions implemented to mitigate the spread of the pandemic include, but are not limited to, disruption in global supply chains, slowdown in hospitality, transportation, and entertainment industries, among other industries, decrease demand for certain products, increase in expenses, as well as interruptions in operations necessitating cost-cutting measures such as layoffs, reduction in the labor force, reduced discretionary spending and capital expenditures and supply contract renegotiation.
 The outbreak has triggered a period of global economic slowdown and continued volatility and could have a continued impact on economic and market conditions.
+The unpredictable course of the COVID-19 pandemic subjects the economic outlook to a high degree of uncertainty.
+An ongoing concern is the possibility of variants that cause more severe illness and can evade current vaccines.
+Moreover, a persistent high inflation rate could require substantial monetary tightening to control, leading to an economic downturn.
+Other risks include the impact of the conflict between Russia and Ukraine, continued unsustainable increases in house prices in Canada and the United States, persistent global supplychain disruptions, increased trade tensions between the United States and Canada, further declines in North American equity markets and potential instability in emerging market economies as interest rate rise.
 The foregoing adverse impacts of the COVID-19 pandemic could continue even as certain jurisdictions begin or continue the process of lifting restrictions.
 The overall impact of the COVID-19 pandemic remains uncertain and depends on, among other things, the progression of the virus, the emergence of variants, the timing of the manufacture and distribution of vaccines and the level of public acceptance thereof and that the actions taken by governments in different jurisdictions vary.
-The rapid development and continued fluidity of this situation precludes any prediction as to the duration and extent, as well as foregoing trends and uncertainty of this pandemic and its impact on the Company's business and operating segments, financial condition, and results of operations.
+The rapid development and continued fluidity of this situation precludes any prediction as to the duration and extent of this pandemic and its impact on the Company's business and operating segments, financial condition, and results of operations.
 The Company continues to actively monitor developments with respect to this pandemic and its impact as part of the Company's overall investment objective, strategy, and operating segments.